nicored/d1req/README.md

 ### Xor

-Performance of Xor is not quite poor.
+Performance of Xor is quite poor.
 Converting and parsing data to different types and formats is very expensive, as well as string operations.

 I did not have much time to look much into alternatives, but I believe that